 I also realized that once I got rid of a ton of old/unused items I had way more room in my fridge door shelves, which has been great.
 I definitely had items stacked two (or three!) deep on those shelves, so it was always an avalanche waiting to happen and now everything has a spot.

 4.)
 ORGANIZE!
-For food storage, we are constantly running out of containers for leftovers and packing lunches, so I got this set of stainless steel containers (also great for getting raw meat in if you are trying to do less waste when shopping), a set of glass containers with lids (they are oven-safe too which is nice), and these smaller round glass containers.
+For food storage, we are constantly running out of containers for leftovers and packing lunches, so I got this set of stainless steel containers, a set of glass containers with lids, and these smaller round glass containers.